vysker/vysker.github.io/_posts/2025-03-06-trucking-traders.md

 <video width="100%" muted controls>
     <source src="{{site.media-path}}/trade.mp4" type="video/mp4">
 </video>

-<small>This is what trading and navigating around looks like.
-The third town has an event that affects prices for turrets.</small>
+<small><i>This is what trading and navigating around looks like.
+The third town has an event that affects prices for turrets.</i></small>

 Most items also have a use outside of trading.
 For instance, fuel is used for increased movement speed, and scrap for repairs.
 This makes each item intrinsically valuable, regardless of its monetary value.

 ### Combat

-*"Keep your cargo safe."*

 Once you've bought some goods, you'll want to transport them.
 But on the road, you'll encounter creatures trying to ambush you.